 2. Add label objects

 Label objects are fields which can be replaced with WooCommerce data.
-The plugin uses the following objects:
+For example

 - Address object